-Aristotle defines plot as "the arrangement of the incidents."
-He is not talking about the story itself but the way the incidents are presented to the audience, the structure of the play.

-Plot is the order and the arrangement of these incidents in a causeeffect sequence of events.

-According to Aristotle, tragedies where the outcome depends on a tightly constructed cause-and-effect chain of actions are superior to those that depend primarily on the character and personality of the hero/protagonist.
+- Aristotle defines plot as "the arrangement of the incidents."
+He is not talking about the story itself but the structure of the play. - Plot is the order and the arrangement of these incidents in a cause-effect sequence of events. - According to Aristotle, tragedies where the outcome depends on a tightly constructed cause-and-effect chain of actions are superior to those that depend primarily on the character and personality of the hero/protagonist.